siemah/aws-doc/README.md

 - if your are already signed in then on the top bar menu click `Support` then `Support Center` and you will see your id on the top of left pane menu near to `Account number: Your_Account_ID`.
 - If its your first time then ask the admin to give you more detail on your account.
-In case you are using `AWS CLI` then tape on your terminal:
+In case you are using `AWS CLI` then type on your terminal:
   ```shell
   aws sts get-caller-identity
   ```